How the site for the clickable URI is resolved

 Important

-When setting many hostName attribute values for a site, using pipes or wildcards, always provide a value for the targetHostName attribute as well because Coveo needs a specific host name for the clickable URI of the item.
+If a site definition includes many hostName attribute values for a site, using pipes or wildcards, you must provide a value for the targetHostName attribute as well.
+Coveo for Sitecore needs this to be able to determine a specific host name for the clickable URI of the site items.

 • rootPath